Vibe Coding

 https://pmndrs.github.io/viverse/llms.txt

-and name then name the docs Viverse
+and name the docs Viverse.

 Step 2: Reference the docs in your prompts

-When prompting, explicitly tell the AI to use the saved docs.
-If you saved them as “Viverse”, write prompts like:
+When prompting, explicitly tell the AI to use the saved docs or installed skill.

 prompt: "Build a simple game using @viverse"